Sheriff's Executive Assistant

 The civil section at the Franklin County Sheriff’s Office is part of the Administration Division and consists of the Enforceable Unit, the Non- Enforceable Unit and Civil Process Unit.
 The responsibility of this section is to effect the service and / or enforcement of all judicial process, both enforceable and non- enforceable, originating from the Supreme Court, Circuit Court, County Courts and Board of County Commissioners.
 As this is part of the duties and powers of the Sheriff, pursuant to Chapter 30.15(1) Florida Statutes.

-Lt.
-Gary Martina
+Captain Gary Martina

-Handling all sheriff’s office property for deputies, corrections, firearms, inventory of vehicles, coordinates with outside agencies for emergencies, radar and harris radio coordinator as well as training coordinator for all educational training for the sheriff’s office certified employees.
+Serves as quarter master, over school resource deputies, special projects, sheriff’s office property for deputies, corrections, firearms, inventory of vehicles, coordinates with outside agencies for emergencies, radar and harris radio coordinator as well as training coordinator for all educational training for the sheriff’s office certified employees.